 Major scams include calls from the police (you need to help them with a crime by transferring money), Amazon (you've been charged for something), Skype (you have a voicemail waiting), your bank / Paypal / credit card provider (your account has been restricted, you need to verify some details), Royal Mail or another parcel courier (we have a parcel for you), HMRC (tax refund or fine), computer company (there is a problem with your computer), your broadband provider (there is a problem with your internet connection), TV license (unpaid or fine).

 None of these organisations will email or phone you about these subjects.
 They would either write to you via the postal service or just not contact you at all.
 Amazon or BT or Microsoft or your ISP (Internet Service Provider) will never contact you if there is a problem, it is up to you to contact them if you think there is a problem.
-Your bank and the police will never contact you in this fashion.
+Your bank and the police will never contact you in this fashion nor will they ever ask you to transfer money to a "safe" account.
 Royal Mail or other parcel couriers will leave a note through your door.

-If you are unsure and it is a phone call, hang up, use a mobile phone and call the legitimate phone number as given in the phone book or on an official website.
-Never call the number the scammers give you back.
+If you are still unsure and you were contacted via a phone call, hang up, use a different type of phone (mobile if they called to your landline and landline if they called to your mobile) and call the legitimate phone number as given in the phone book or on an official website or paperwork you have received from them.
+Never call the number the callers give you.

 If you are still not sure as to the validity of an email / telephone call, or do not wish to use the internet to check, contact us with the details you have (email addresses, company name, telephone number, details of query), and we can check if it matches any of the known scams.

 If you think you have been subject to a scam, please contact the police immediately or call 0300 123 2040 Monday to Friday 8am - 8pm, or 999 if the scam is progress.

 If you are subject to insessent scam calls, consider getting a call blocker such as the one from True Call.